PranavNagrecha/Salesforce-RAG/website/docs/WEBSITE-RULES.md

 3. **Complete Coverage**: ALL major domains from `rag-index.md` must have homepage cards (script handles this)
 4. **Consistent Formatting**: All cards follow the same structure (script handles this)

-### When Adding New Domain to rag-index.md
+### When Adding New Files to rag/

-1. Add section to `rag/rag-index.md`
+1. Add your .md file to the appropriate folder in `rag/`
 2. **Run**: `python website/scripts/sync-homepage.py`
+3. The script will:
+   - Find your new file automatically
+   - Add it to `rag-index.md`
+   - Update homepage if needed
-3. Commit changes
+4. Commit changes
-4. Done!
+5. Done!

 ### Link Rules